tiepdotme/marabesi.com/_posts/2018-01-29-30-days-of-vim-1-week-after.md

 Besides Drew's book, vimtutor, [vim adventures](https://vim-adventures.com/) and [A byte of vim](https://vim.swaroopch.com/) encorages the same approach.

+## Searching

 As I can't use the home row to navigate yet, to search a string in a file, I would say, is one of the best things to use in vim (which I've been using a lot).
 VScode uses the combination of `CMD + F` on MAC, while Vim uses the `/` followed by the desired string.

+In the normal mode, just press the key `/` and type what you want, once finished type enter to confirm the serach.
+Vim will send the cursor to the first ocurrence in the file.
+To go through the next occurence just press `n`.

 The second type of search is a bit trickier compared to searching for a string in the current file.
-Vim has different approachs to search a string through files and directories, for me, `vimgrep` is the one I ended up using the most.
+Vim has different approachs to search a string through files and directories, for me, [vimgrep](http://vim.wikia.com/wiki/Find_in_files_within_Vim) is the one I ended up using the most.

 VScode turns it simpler than vim though, you just type `CMD + SHIFT + F`.

+## Workspaces and vim GUI

+Vim runs directly from the terminal, just open a new window and that's it.
+Though it can be a bit limitating, so for every new project a new window is required.
+As I don't like to have a bunch of terminals openend I jus tried to find something that would fit for me.

+The first shot was to find a Mac GUI for vim.
+The projec [Mac vim](https://github.com/macvim-dev/macvim) is the most popular, with more than 3k stars but unfortunatelly I couldn't stick with it.

+The second solution that I found is [TMUX](https://github.com/tmux/tmux/wiki), which I am using right now.
+The good part is that I can divide my terminal in as many part as I want and create new windows inside the existing one.

+## Conclusion

+For now the biggest change is the workspace shift.
+Which on VScode I was used to just drag as many folders as I want, save the workspace, and open it again later.